-When it comes to location, the highest average paycheck ($108K annually) can be spotted in Tunica, Miss.; Biloxi, Miss. ($56K), Plainville, Mass. ($50K), and Aurora, Ill. (approximately $44K) are the next top-paying cities.
-On the lower end is Youngstown, Ohio at around $32K.
-By state, Penn National Gaming Company employees make the most in Pennsylvania, earning about $95K per year on average.
+When it comes to location, the highest average paycheck ($123K annually) can be spotted in San Diego, Calif.; Biloxi, Miss. ($75K), Kansas City, Mo. (approximately $69K), and Plainville, Mass. (around $68K) are the next top-paying cities.
+Approaching the lower end of the pay scale (at $40K) is Chicago, Ill.
+Across its U.S. offices, the state of California pays Penn National Gaming Company the most — $123K per year on average.

 Years of Experience